amonsoes/frcw/README.md

 - Fast Adversarial Rounding [Shi et al. 21](https://ieeexplore.ieee.org/document/9428243)

-### (2) ASP comparison with the SOTA
+### (2) ASR/CAD comparison with the SOTA

 ATTACKS:

-This measures the ASP over a set of appropriate Epsilon values.
-NOTE: Optimization-based attacks are not bound by Epsilon.
-However, this does not skew the output of ASP, since a perturbation higher than Epsilon will be appropriately reflected in the output.
-To test a specific attack, replace the --spatial_adv_type with the following options:
+This measures the success rate ASR and the average distortion CAD.
+To change the attack in the run command (see below), change the argument --spatial_adv_type to one of the following values:

 - FastRCW: rcw
 - JPEG IFGSM (Shin et al.): jifgsm